What is IELTS Speaking Part 1?

 The IELTS Speaking Part 1 aims to assess your ability through a casual conversation with the examiner, focusing on familiar and everyday topics.

-These questions revolve around various topics, including hometown, weather, clothes, interests, and hobbies.
-Here is the list of some common questions asked in IELTS speaking part 1.
+The questions asked revolve around various topics, including hometown, weather, clothes, interests, and hobbies.
+Here is the list of common questions asked in IELTS Speaking part 1.

 Does it feel a little overwhelming or you need 1:1 expert advise for IELTS? don’t worry.
 Leapscholar can help you with preparation of the exam by proving free masterclass, personal mentorship and lot more- so call today and book demo class!